 - Check out the KLM Sunshine

 Mariona Lake on Katupat, close to the main Togean island is one of 7 ‘jellyfish lakes’ in the world.
-The famous jellyfish lake in Palau was always on my bucket list, so I was super exited when I found out there was a similar lake in the Togians.
-In this rare lake jelly fish lost the ability to sting over millions of years of geographic isolation.
-Swimming with thousands of harmless jellies was beautiful and an unreal experience.
-To get to Mariona Lake ask at your guest house for a boat contact, we were 3 friends that shared a local boat and it did not cost an arm and a leg.
+The famous jellyfish lake in Palau was always on my bucket list, so I was super excited when I found out there was a similar lake in the Togians.
+In this rare lake, jellyfish lost the ability to sting over millions of years of geographic isolation.
+Swimming with thousands of harmless jellies was a beautiful and unreal experience.
+To get to Mariona Lake ask at your guest house for a boat contact, we were 3 friends who shared a local boat and it did not cost an arm and a leg.
 The existence of this specific jellyfish lake is not very well known, we were the only people posing for selfies with the awesome jellyfish when we were there.
+I have heard from dive centers that I corresponded with at the time of updating this post that there are currently a lot fewer jellyfish in the lake (2024).

 Staying with a local Bajo family

-I have been fascinated by the Bajo people of Indonesia and the Philippines ever since watching the documentary Human Planet.
+I have been fascinated by the Bajau people of Indonesia and the Philippines ever since watching the documentary Human Planet.
 The camera crew follows the lives of these Sea Gypsies living a nomadic life on the ocean.
-The documentary shows the amazing ability the Bajo spearfishermen have to hunt underwater with very primitive equipment and how fishing is done in these parts by compressor diving.
-We were privileged to stay in the Bajo settlement Pulao Papan in the Togean islands and have the opportunity to meet some of these unique people.
+The documentary shows the amazing ability the Bajau spearfishermen have to hunt underwater with very primitive equipment and how fishing is done in these parts by compressor diving.
+We were privileged to stay in the Bajau settlement Pulao Papan in the Togean islands and have the opportunity to meet some of these unique people.

-I do a lot of free dive spearfishing at home in South Africa and was very exited to go spearfishing with an expert using these traditional methods.
+I do a lot of free-dive spearfishing at home in South Africa and was very excited to go spearfishing with an expert using these traditional methods.

-I tried using the authentic bajo goggles, a wooden frame fitted with a glass lens.
-It was difficult to see with the goggles leaking, I believe a lot of the bajo divers use modern masks nowadays, they were however diving barefoot, not using fins certainly makes it a lot harder to dive deep.
+I tried using the authentic Bajau goggles, a wooden frame fitted with a glass lens.
+It was difficult to see with the goggles leaking.
+I believe a lot of the Bajo divers use modern masks nowadays, they were, however, diving barefoot, and not using fins certainly makes it a lot harder to dive deep.

-Diving with the local home made guns, these spearos are limited to target smaller fish.
+Diving with the local homemade guns, these spearos are limited to targeting smaller fish.
 The guns are just not strong enough to shoot bigger game fish.

-I believe spearfishing is a very selective and environmental friendly way of fishing and did not shoot a lot of fish, since I was not keen to shoot small reef fish.
+I believe spearfishing is a very selective and environmentally friendly way of fishing and did not shoot a lot of fish, since I was not keen to shoot small reef fish.

-There were a couple of nice size blue fin trevally hunting in the shallows.
+There was a couple of nice-sized blue fin trevally hunting in the shallows.
 These game fish were however very skittish when we got in the water.
 Approaching them with stealth was not very successful without wearing fins.
-We could thus never get close enough to spear them and the weak car tube powered spearguns were not powerful enough to try to hunt these bigger fish.
+We could thus never get close enough to spear them and the weak car tube-powered spearguns were not powerful enough to try to hunt these bigger fish.

-Mariona Lake and Pulao Papan were magic and is a bit of a mission to get to.
-Experiencing these place is definitely worth the effort if you travel to the north of Sulawesi.
+Mariona Lake and Pulao Papan were magic and are a bit of a mission to get to.
+Experiencing these places is definitely worth the effort if you travel to the north of Sulawesi.

 Hike up at Una Una volcano

 An awesome day hike through the beautiful jungle up the volcano and into the crater.
 Organize a guide at your lodge.
-Inside the crater you can go for a swime and see signs of volcanic activity; boiling water, steam and sulfur.
+Inside the crater you can go for a swim and see signs of volcanic activity; boiling water, steam, and sulfur.
 The hike takes about 5 hours.

 More Sulawesi adventures!